jacklorusso/astro-site/src/content/post/seattle-sport-custom-bluesky-feed/index.md

 ## PS.
 Need a Bluesky invite?

-Anyone reading this who want an invite to Bluesky, hit me up — I have a few kicking around.
+Anyone reading this who wants an invite to Bluesky, hit me up — I have a few kicking around.
 If you read this far, you deserve one!